• Skip to secondary menu

 The measurements in between each divider is taking into consideration that our face frame will be made of 1x2s and centered along each divider.
 In a couple more pictures you will be able to see it with the face frame and it will make sense!

 I used my Kreg Jig to attach the box together!
-Using wood glue and 1 1/4″ screws it makes for the easiest joinery.
-But if you do not have a Kreg Jig, you need to get one ???? but you can screw straight down into your sides from the top and bottom.
+Using wood glue and 1 1/4″ screws make for the easiest joinery.
+But if you do not have a Kreg Jig, you need to get one, but you can screw straight down into your sides from the top and bottom.

 Extending the Kitchen Cabinets and Building out the Peninsula - kitchen reno